 More generally, demand-side interventions tend to be paternalistic in nature since they typically assume that households are making sub-optimal education choices and need to be induced to demand more education.
 On the one hand, there is considerable evidence that there are important demand-side market failures that may lead to sub-optimal investments in education by parents and children.
 For instance, the large positive impacts of relatively small student prizes and incentives (which are especially small relative to the lifetime returns to completing schooling) suggest that students may underestimate the returns to education (or discount the future at a significantly higher rate than a social planner would).
-On the other hand, it is also possible that seemingly sub-optimal choices may be optimal in a local context and that a well-intentioned demand-side interventions to check that they are responding to demonstrated evidence of sub-optimal choices in the specific context where the intervention is being considered, as opposed to simply assuming that this is true.
+On the other hand, it is also possible that seemingly sub-optimal choices may be optimal in a local context and that a well-intentioned demand-side intervention may make people worse off.
+Thus, it is good practice for designers of demand-side interventions to check that they are responding to demonstrated evidence of sub-optimal choices in the specific context where the intervention is being considered, as opposed to simply assuming that this is true.

 Overall, the evidence from experimental evaluations on the impact of demand-side interventions suggests that well-designed demand-side interventions are likely to be a promising avenue to explore for improving education outcomes in developing countries.
 Some interventions like the provision of better information are inexpensive and easy to scale up.
-Others like CCT's are expensive and much less cost-effective in terms of the additional years of schooling obtained per dollar spent (Dhaliwal et al. 2013).
-Key open questions include experimenting with alternative designs of demand-side interventions to better match the intervention to the source of inefficiency and doing so in the most cost-effective manner.
+Others like CCT's are expensive and much less cost-effective in terms of the additional years of schooling obtained per dollar spent (Dhaliwal et al. 2013).10 Key open questions include experimenting with alternative designs of demand-side interventions to better match the intervention to the source of inefficiency and doing so in the most cost-effective manner.

-&lt;sup>9 Note that the approach in Jensen (2012) is less susceptible to this concern because the standards for hiring candidates did not change (and hence no potentially misleading information was provided) but new information was provided by the recruiting firms
+9 Note that the approach in Jensen (2012) is less susceptible to this concern because the standards for hiring candidates did not change (and hence no potentially misleading information was provided) but new information was provided by the recruiting firms